ElliceNels/fourohfour/tests/penetration_test_report.md

 **Testing Method**:
 - Used Burp Suite to analyze token structure
-- Attempted token manipulation
-- Tested token expiration and refresh mechanisms
+- Tested token invalidation and refresh mechanisms:
+    - Attempted to perform file uploads with a logged out user's token
+   - Attempted token manipulation to change the timestamp of a logged out user's token, and tries to fetch files from another user
+   - Attempted to resign manipulated tokens to pass integrity checks

 **Findings**:
-- JWT tokens properly implemented with expiration
-- Secure token storage in client
-- Proper refresh token rotation
+- When accessing files with a logged out user's token the request is rejected with message `'Token has been invalidated', 401`
+- After changing the Issued At timestamp of an invalidated token, we recieve an error `Missing or malformed token`, as integrity checks fail
+- TODO when we resign

 **Protection Mechanisms**:
+- Ensure that JWT_SECRET_KEY is properly configured
+- Token signing is in place, to protect against token manipulation
 - JWT_SECRET_KEY properly configured
-- Token expiration and refresh mechanisms
+- Token expiration and refresh mechanisms are properly configured
-- Secure cookie handling

 ### 3. Broken Access Control